houby-studio/lazyadmin/README.md

 Welcome to the new Lazy Admin project.
 Here we will once again try to learn from our previous project to deliver better, cleaner, faster... product!
 This time around we will try it in better suited and more promising technologies called .NET (Just like PowerShell, yay!) and potentially Edge WebView2!

-## News
+## Changes

-At first we have tried to write our awesome Lazy Admin with WinUI3, but due to lack of documentation, online help and visual UI designer in Visual Studio we have quickly decided to drop that idea and try it with WPF instead.
+* At first we have tried to write our awesome Lazy Admin with WinUI3, but due to lack of documentation, online help and visual UI designer in Visual Studio we have quickly decided to drop that idea and try it with WPF instead.
+* We can try to utilize former Lazy Admin's UI.
+Afterall it is the thing we have spent most time on.
+WebView2 should be able to easily serve those files.
+If this proves as best solution, we will probably keep C# and JS code in separate repositories (e.g. rename lazy-admin to lazyadmin-ui).
+* First Lazy Admin has many calls to electron and filesystem, registry etc. It will take some cleanup before we can import files as SPA to new Lazy Admin.
+But we will do it!

 ## Overview